chrisza4/chris-blog/content/blog/architechture-congruency-eng/index.md

 I have been in so many situation where what I value when I build software for myself is not congruence with the software we build and direction we want to go, and it required totally different way approach.

+I really love domain-driven design but I also totally empathize with the software vision that is anti-thesis of domain driven design itself.
+Like, many business workflow sofware aim to be so global, flexible and applicable to every type of business.
+But then in order to do that domain need to adopt software language instead.

+Since it's aim to be applicable for more than 10 domains, the vision itself is not congruence with domain-driven design that I really love.

+And as an architect I need to be able to let that go instead of saying "Domain-driven equals good design.
+Domain-driven design is the best practices!!".

 And it is not just thinking, it is about empathizing and be into that vision.
-It's more like when you need to empathize and perform a cerntain character in the performance stage.
-It required that kind of approach.

 And I think we as a software industry, should acknowledge and be aware of importance of this kind of skill.
 We should top pretending that architecture is all about knowing good pattern and engineering, finding the "right optimal choice".